dreymonde/Shallows/README.md

 Starting with Xcode 11, **Shallows** is officially available *only* via Swift Package Manager.

-In Xcode 11 or greater, in you project, select: `File > Swift Packages > Add Pacakage Dependency`
+In Xcode 11 or greater, in you project, select: `File > Swift Packages > Add Package Dependency`

 In the search bar type